Ynot1996/CS/Database/SQL_Practice.md

 A country is big if:

-it has an area of at least three million (i.e., 3000000 km2), or it has a population of at least twenty-five million (i.e., 25000000).
+- it has an area of at least three million (i.e., 3000000 km2), or

-Input
+- it has a population of at least twenty-five million (i.e., 25000000).

+#### Input:
 ```
 +-----------------+------------+------------+--------------+---------------+
 | name            | continent  | area       | population   | gdp           |